 The striker is used to dealing in extremities.
 From donning the iconic Rossoneri stripes, playing in a park in Newcastle, struggling to make the grade in France’s second tier and thriving in the upper echelons of European football, this is a player whose journey to the top has been far from linear.

-Pierre-Emerick Aubameyang was born in Laval, a quaint French town situated 300 kilometres from Paris.
+Pierre-Emerick Aubameyang was born in Laval, a quaint French town situated 300km from Paris.
 Raised by a Spanish mother and Gabonese father, it was the latter who originally instilled a passion for football in the youngster.
-Having played out a modest club career himself, his dad was an ex-Gabon international, capped 80 times and famously helped his nation to the 1996 African Cup of Nations quarter-finals.
+Having played out a modest club career himself, his dad was an ex-Gabon international, capped 80 times and famously helped his nation to the 1996 Africa Cup of Nations quarter-finals.

 Upon retirement, he took up the position of technical scout at AC Milan.
 By this point, he had also fathered three sons and was eager to help them make a smooth transition from the amateur to the professional game.
 The eldest, Catilina, was the first to up sticks and move to the Lombardy outfit, swiftly followed by middle child Willy and finally Pierre-Emerick himself.

 Having spent time in numerous French academies, Aubameyang jumped at the prospect to follow in his elder’s footsteps by joining the seven-time European champions.
 Life in Italy started buoyantly and the striker quickly became an integral part of the Primavera side.
 His blistering pace was evident for all to see and was put to devastating effect during a tournament in Malaysia.
 I Rossoneri finished the 16-team competition in fourth as Aubameyang was awarded the Roberto Bettega Trophy – given to the top scorer – for his seven goals in just six games.